Skip to content

 2. Protected Tenancies

-Found mainly in pre-1945 buildings.
-Tenants enjoy security of tenure and landlords are limited to charging statutory rent.
+Found mainly in older pre-war buildings, protected tenancies give tenants security of tenure while landlords are limited to charging statutory rent levels.

 These are becoming rarer as older properties are redeveloped, but they still exist in parts of the Upper Town and Town Area.